-The areas of Iran most significantly affected by weapons contamination, including mines and explosive remnants of war (ERW), are believed to be in the five western provinces of West Azerbaijan, Ilam, Kurdistan, Kermanshah, and Khuzestan.1 However, the extent of contamination from cluster munition remnants (CMR) is not known.
+The areas of Iran most significantly affected by weapons contamination, including mines and explosive remnants of war (ERW), are believed to be in the five western provinces of West Azerbaijan, Ilam, Kermanshah, Khuzestan, and Kurdistan.1 However, the extent of contamination from CMR is not known.
+Safelane Global, for example, states that "while the Iranian government and its partners have made good progress, cluster munition contamination is still considered a possibility in some areas".2

-Some contamination is believed to remain from the Iran-Iraq war in 1980-88,2 when cluster munitions were widely used in Khuzestan and to a lesser extent in Kermanshah.
-Iraqi forces are believed to have air-dropped cluster bombs in 1984 against Iranian troops.3 Air Force explosive ordnance disposal (EOD) teams cleared many unexploded submunitions after attacks but, as at 2014, contamination remained around Mah-Shahr and the port of Bandar Imam Khomeini, according to a retired Iranian Air Force colonel.
-In 2020, 18 submunitions were discovered during ERW clearance of some 7km2 in a commercial clearance project in Khuzestan province in the south-west of Iran.
-5
+Some contamination is believed to remain from the Iran-Iraq war in 1980-88.3 Cluster munitions were widely used in Khuzestan and to a lesser extent in Kermanshah, when Iraqi forces used mostly French- and Russian-made submunitions in attacks on oil facilities at Abadan and Mah-Shahr, and Spanish munitions in attacks on troop positions at Dasht-e-Azadegan.4 Iraqi forces are believed to have air-dropped cluster bombs in 1984 against Iranian troops; and a US Navy aircraft reportedly used 18 Mk-20 Rockeye bombs in attacks on Iranian Revolutionary Guard speedboats and an Iranian Navy ship on 18 April 1988.5 Air Force explosive ordnance disposal (EOD) teams cleared many unexploded submunitions after attacks but, as at 2014, contamination remained around Mah-Shahr and the port of Bandar Imam Khomeini, according to a retired Iranian Air Force colonel.6 In 2020, 18 submunitions were discovered during commercial clearance of some 7km2 in Khuzestan province in the south-west.7

 The extent to which Iran is undertaking or planning survey to establish a baseline of CMR contamination is not known.
-It is also not known to what extent Iran disaggregates areas identified as contaminated by weapon type, for example unexploded submunitions from other ERW.
+Nor it is known the extent to which Iran disaggregates CMR contamination and clearance output from that of other explosive ordnance.